-Our Disability & Dyslexia Team (DDT) provides confidential specialist advice, information and guidance for students who have or believe they have a disability, dyslexia or other specific learning difference.
-We support students with all disabilities and mental health conditions via the following services:
+Our Disability & Dyslexia Team (DDT) provides confidential specialist advice, information and guidance for students who have or believe they have a disability,

-- The implementation and dissemination of reasonable adjustments, based on your individual need, to support you during your studies e.g. exam adjustments. - Advice and guidance in applying for the Disabled Students Allowance (DSA) where appropriate. - We offer an on-line screening tool accessed through our libraries at the Docklands & Stratford campus, to identify if there are any indicators of a Specific Learning Differences (SpLD's) such as dyslexia.
+- The implementation and dissemination of reasonable adjustments, based on your individual need, to support you during your studies, e.g., exam adjustments. - Advice and guidance in applying for the Disabled Students Allowance (DSA) where appropriate. - We offer an on-line screening tool accessed through our libraries at the Docklands & Stratford campus, to identify if there are any indicators of a Specific Learning Differences (SpLD's) such as dyslexia.